nodexo/upstream-proxy/README.md

 Stops the proxy.

 New requests will be answered with "503 Service Unavailable".
-Existing connections are NOT affected, to disconnect clients use [disconnectAllClients](#disconnectAllClients).
+Existing connections are NOT affected, to disconnect clients use [disconnectAllClients](#disconnectallclients).

 ### getStatus()

 Gets current status.

-Possible return values
+Possible return values are:
-- active: proxy routes incoming requests
+- active => proxy routes incoming requests
-- passive: each request returns a "503 Service Unavailable"
+- passive => each request returns a "503 Service Unavailable"

 Example: